Last Updated on

 Main courses are substantial and moderately priced and there’s an extensive wine menu to cover all occasions.
 Tuesday night is Steak Night when diners can enjoy two main courses from the Steak night menu with a bottle of wine for £35.
 The three-tier Sunday lunch menu is devised on a weekly basis (£15 for one course, £19 for two, £23 for three).
 Special menus are offered for special occasions and soon to arrive will be Bottomless Brunches at £25

 Early spring is a great time to explore Wales.
 By St David’s Day, 1 March, the road-sides, woods and parks are ablaze with yellow, daffodils.
 As the season moves on there’s a plethora of food, drink, arts and music festivals to draw you back.
 You’ll always find a welcome, and a really good meal, in these Welsh hillsides.
+And, if you can’t make it there, do check out this recipe for Welsh Rarebit from Kacie, one of our favourite Welsh food writers.

 Jenny was a guest of Food and Drink Wales.